kasiviswanathanR/whatsapp-custom-chatbot/README.md

 > Please note, this is the hardest part of this tutorial.

-#### Start your app
-- Make you have a python installation or environment and install the requirements: `pip install -r requirements.txt`
-- Run your Flask app locally by executing [run.py](https://github.com/daveebbelaar/python-whatsapp-bot/blob/main/run.py)

 #### Launch ngrok

 The steps below are taken from the [ngrok documentation](https://ngrok.com/docs/integrations/whatsapp/webhooks/).